havocp/mongo-scala-thingy/README.md

  - there are no annotations, so you can't ignore fields or anything like that
  - there's no global hash lookup of graters, you would have to build that yourself or use the DAO stuff described below.
+ - without the global hash, case class fields inside case classes can't really work, so you have to resolve "joins" by hand right now

 Usage looks like: